jfreeze/horizon/README.md

 ## Host Configuration

 The above deployment example assumes you have a running build host, deployment host, and database host.
-If you don't, never fear. `Horizon` can help you build these in a matter of minutes.
+If you don't, never fear. `Horizon.Ops` can help you build these in a matter of minutes.

 The sample configuration files were used on a FreeBSD 14.1 base install.
-The only requirements for the base install by `Horizon` are that they have `doas` installed and configured.
+The only requirements for the base install by `Horizon.Ops` are that they have `doas` installed and configured.

 ```shell
 # pkg install -y doas